Press enter to skip the top menu

 Consolidating Concepts

-In order to consoldiate our programming concepts, so far we have used worked examples, notional machines, and unplugged activities.
-The fact that we are programming robots makes the unplugged activities more relevant than normal since we can test our algorithms by physically emulateing the robot's movements,(Powers et al., 2006) thus avoiding logical errors in our code.
+In order to consolidate our programming concepts, so far we have used worked examples, notional machines, and unplugged activities.
+The fact that we are programming robots makes the unplugged activities more relevant than normal since we can test our algorithms by physically emulating the robot's movements,(Powers et al., 2006) thus avoiding logical errors in our code.
 Here, however, we shall look at to other methods of consolidating our concepts: tracing and commenting.

 Tracing

-Traceing involves examining a piece of code and working out the values of the variables as we progress through the program's commands.
+Tracing involves examining a piece of code and working out the values of the variables as we progress through the program's commands.
 Below we see a tracing of the program that we have just been discussing.

 An image of a tracing table